As we get older, so do our pets.

 BLOODWORK is very important when using these long term.

-It’s always best to check with your veterinarian to see what’s suitable for your pet.
+It’s always best to check with your veterinarian to see what’s suitable for your pet when it comes to added supplements or pain relief that do not require prescription.

-I’m sure some of you have had some great luck with certain products or even have ideas that might help keep the critters happy.
+Without a doubt some of you pet parents have had great luck with certain products or have ideas that may provide comfort during the cold months ahead.